Graph-Learning-Benchmarks/gli/datasets/NELL-995/README.md

 ## Preprocessing

-The data files and task config file in GLB format are transformed from the [OpenKE](https://github.com/thunlp/OpenKE) implementation.
+The data files and task config file in GLI format are transformed from the [OpenKE](https://github.com/thunlp/OpenKE) implementation.

 ### Requirements